pydy/pydy-tutorial-human-standing/README.rst

 Intro to tools
 --------------

-SymPy: symbols, functions, expressions, derivatives SymPy mechanices: dynamicsymbols, vectors, reference frames
+- Python: basic data types (only needed for the biomechanics meeting were folks may not know Python)
-NumPy: basic array creation
+- NumPy: basic array creation
-SciPy: odeint
+- SciPy: odeint
+- SymPy: symbols, functions, expressions, derivatives
+- SymPy mechanices: dynamicsymbols, vectors, reference frames
-Matlplotlib: Maybe some 2D plotting
+- Matlplotlib: Maybe some 2D plotting

 Intro to dynamics concepts
 --------------------------